Harman Kardon launches Citation series of Assistant speakers

 The Citation series also includes a (£700) non-Assistant-enabled Sub with no touch control, as well as more smart Tower and Surround devices, which cost £2,200 and £400, respectively.
 Only the Tower has built-in Google Assistant, with support for Wi-Fi and Bluetooth.

-If any of this interest you, all five speakers, which feature aluminum detailing and come in gray or black fabric, will be on display at IFA 2018 in Berlin.
+If any of this interest you, all the devices, which feature aluminum detailing and come in gray or black fabric, will be on display at IFA 2018 in Berlin.
 We hope to bring you a hands-on look soon.
 Any one within the line can be pre-ordered at Harman's website beginning in October.